First Movers Fellowship FAQ

 This fee does not include travel costs to attend the seminars.
 Fellows’ companies pay the fees and travel costs for those who have been selected for this program.

 Do you know a potential First Mover Fellow?
-We’re looking for candidates who:
+Great candidates:

-- Work in core business functions (e.g., finance, marketing, legal, etc.) of large companies, rather than CSR departments
+- Work in core business functions (e.g., finance, marketing, legal, etc.) rather than CSR departments

 - Have demonstrated passion and capacity for working at the intersection of business growth and positive social and environmental change

-- Have a track record of innovation, coupled with a sense of humility about his or her accomplishments
+- Have a track record of innovation and a sense of humility about his or her accomplishments

 - Would be excited about and committed to an Aspen Institute Fellowship that requires: